CodingZeal/generator-react-zeal/README.md

 ```
 This allows the apps `ThemeProvider` context to pass this information to react-toolbox.
 By default we follow this pattern for `ProgressBar` as an example.

 Great, you now have hooked into the theme provider.
-Now you just have to import the _un-themed_ version of the component from react-toolbox and like the theme provider do the rest.
+Now you just have to import the _un-themed_ version of the component from react-toolbox and let the theme provider do the rest.

 In your component import like this;